Skip to main content

 • Trekking poles

-Some people don’t like surprises, especially when it comes to the weather.
-Springtime can be very unpredictable, so it’s important to stay up-to-date when it comes to particular conditions on the day of your hike.
-The same goes for checking trailhead websites too, as closures or new daytime hours can change at a moment’s notice.
-If the specific trailhead doesn’t have a website, try to find them via your county’s website, or track down a telephone number to call.
+Springtime can be very unpredictable, but that doesn’t mean we shouldn’t plan at all.
+Stay up-to-date with weather conditions on the day of your hike, and remember to check trailhead websites, too, as closures or new daytime hours can change at a moment’s notice.
+If the specific trailhead doesn’t have a website, try to find it via your county’s website or track down a telephone number to call.
 Worst case scenario, just skip hiking for the day if Mother Nature is particularly emotional.

-Closeup of a grey and white rattlesnake.
+Close-up of a gray and white rattlesnake

 Exploring new and familiar trails may be scenic, but each one of them also comes with its fair share of hazards during the spring season.
 Here’s what to watch out for to make your hike as safe and enjoyable as possible: